Free course: Sanitizing to prevent infection spread in public spaces

 - Develop a cleaning, sanitation and infection prevention strategy for a public space

-Bujisic developed the free course with Kley and Rebecca Lewis, system director of infection prevention at INTEGRIS Health, Oklahoma City.
+Bujisic developed the free course with Kley and Rebecca Lewis, system director of infection prevention at INTEGRIS Health, Oklahoma City and lecturer in Human Sciences.
+The Clorox Company was also a partner and developing the course.

 Earn full Certificate in Healthcare Environmental and Hospitality Services

-The free course is the first of four in the fully online Certificate in Healthcare Environmental and Hospitality Services.
-Bujisic created the certificate in 2017 in partnership with the Association for the Health Care Environment, a membership group of the American Hospital Association.
+The free course – available in late autumn 2020 – is a great pre-cursor to four fully online classes that can be taken for academic credit and as part of the comprehensive Healthcare Environment and Hospitality Services Certificate.
+Bujisic and colleagues, Carl Maresh, professor of kinesiology, and Anne Turpin, senior lecturer of hospitality management, collaborated to create the certificate in 2017 in partnership with the Association for the Health Care Environment, a membership group of the American Hospital Association.

-Professionals who earn the full certification will expand the boundaries of management and leadership opportunities within their disciplines.
+Professionals who earn the full certification will expand the boundaries of management and leadership opportunities within their disciplines in a cross-industry platform.

 “This certificate program, which is so vitally needed right now, is a great first step in continuing environmental service education,” Kley said.
 “In the past 20 years or so, we have seen an increase in emerging pathogens ranging from the bioterrorism scares in the early 2000s to growing antibiotic-resistant concerns to the current COVID-19 pandemic.
 We need to be better prepared for the next infectious disease threat.”